 Considering how weird dreams often are, can there be such a thing as useful dreams?
 A new study from Denmark shows that for most people, the answer is yes.

 Over the decades, many studies have looked at the various ways our daily lives appear in our dreams.
-Freud even wrote a book about interpreting dreams back in 1899.

 But a much less studied topic is the opposite idea: namely, how our dreams influence our waking lives.
 Only a few studies have investigated the role that our dreams play on our moods, attitudes, and life decisions.